 The best way to determine if your acne cysts are directly related to your intake of yogurt is to completely eliminate dairy for three full weeks.
 This includes not only yogurt, but cheese and milk too.
 If you don’t develop any new cysts in this three week time period, then this might be the solution to your problem.
 To determine if your body can tolerate any dairy at all, slowly introduce dairy back into your diet and if you start breaking out again, then this is your body’s tolerance level.
 Some people can still eat a fair amount, whereas others literally can’t have any without their skin breaking out.
-For me, I can eat small portions of yogurt and cheese daily, but when eaten in excessive amounts, I will get acne cysts.
-For anyone trying to determine the cause of breakouts, you might consider keeping track of your every move with this calendar is very helpful.
+For me, I can eat small portions of yogurt and cheese daily, but when eaten in excessive amounts, I will definitely get acne cysts.
+For anyone trying to determine the cause of breakouts, you might consider keeping track of your every move with this calendar.

 The good news is you may have just discovered the cure for your cystic acne, but the bad news is, you may have to give up or cut back on your favorite yogurt.

 Once a cyst appears, you have three options for treatment.

 3. Apply ice to reduce inflammation.
 If you don’t have a bottle of Anti Cyst Treatment, applying ice to the cyst can help take down swelling to reduce soreness.
 This won’t be a big miracle but it can help ease some inflammation.